 This set up is powerful because it turns the Calendar from a passive reference tool to one that’s actively merged into your workflow.
 Besides, you can also configure this integration in the other direction, so that Lifeline exports your actual session data back to a separate calendar.
 This allows you to compare your planning to what actually happened.

 Note: this integration currently only works on macOS Calendar through iCloud, but it can connect to Gmail and Outlook calendars if you have those plugged into your macOS Calendar.

 Now that you understand the core features, here are some advanced recommendations to further improve your daily work rhythm with Lifeline.

 Auto-timer: in Preferences, set up the auto-timer function as a backup for when you forget to launch a sprint manually.
 Pick a duration, and Lifeline will automatically start a sprint for you after detecting that many minutes of activity at your computer.

 #FocusTime: if you’re a RescueTime premium user, you can use their #FocusTime feature and Lifeline’s calendar integration to block distractions during sprints.
 Mark the sprints you plan on your calendar with the word “#FocusTime” and RescueTime will block distractions for you during those sessions.

 Detailed info: use the i icon on the right of each day to analyze how you spend your (screen) time.
 You can also see the number of 🍅‘s you’ve earned that day.

 I’m really excited about Lifeline because of the features described above.
 I use it every day to make sure I spend my attention on the most valuable activities.
 It also motivates me to use my calendar for task planning, and, of course, I take plenty of breaks between my sprints to keep me calm and refreshed throughout the day.

 Curious to try out Lifeline for yourself?
-Fill out this survey to apply for an invite to the early access program.
-You’ll hear back from us within a few days.
+Fill out this survey to join the early access program.
+You’ll hear back from us right away with instant access if you qualify.